OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 ---

-OpenCilk is an extension to the C and C++ programming language adding support for {% defn "task-parallel" %} programming.
+OpenCilk is an extension to the C and C++ programming language adding support for {% defn "task-parallel programming" %}.
 It uses a modified version of [clang](https://clang.llvm.org) (the C compiler from the LLVM project) and a user-mode work-stealing scheduler.
 At the source level, OpenCilk has five additional keywords compared to C: